-An inherent element of mindfulness is presence or “the bare awareness of the receptive spaciousness of our mind” (Siegel, 2007, p.
-160).
-With this, the link to communication is straightforward: bare awareness, or the conscious and “direct experience of here-and-now sensory information” (Parker et al., 2015, p.
-226) is expected to result in a high level of attention in interactions.
 Mindful individuals focus on the immediate now are not distracted by thoughts and rumination concerning past or future events.
 This, in turn, is an important prerequisite for effective listening (Brownell, 1985).
-In a survey by van Vuuren et al. (2007), showed listening to be the second most important factor of leader communication style for follower commitment.
+A survey by van Vuuren et al. (2007), showed listening to be the second most important factor of leader communication style for follower commitment.
 Furthermore, there is empirical evidence that careful listening is associated with transformational leadership (Berson and Avolio, 2004) and effective interpersonal influence (Ames et al., 2012).

 Another rationale refers to research linking mindfulness to effective emotion regulation (Chambers et al., 2009; Heppner et al., 2015).
 Accounting for this effect, scholars have consistently referred to the process of reperceiving (Shapiro et al., 2006) or decentering (Hayes et al., 2004) and argued that mindfulness permits individuals to disidentify from their emotions and experience them as transient cognitive events rather than aspects of their self and thus as less threatening.
 There is robust empirical evidence that mindfulness is associated with lower levels of negative affect and higher levels of positive affect (Baer et al., 2006; Luberto et al., 2014; Pepping et al., 2014; Prakash et al., 2015).
 Accordingly, mindfulness enables leaders to better deal with negative affective states and stressful events.
 In terms of communication, better emotion regulation should be reflected in an increased ability to maintain composure in tense situations instead of being overwhelmed by emotions.